yusukehama/SFMA_YHTK/README.md

 14. Execution of the extended RS – Execute "input_extended_RS.ipynb".
 The parameters num_N, nrep_it, nrep_it_ext, n_samp, and num_W should be set to the same values used in "input_extended_SA_standard.ipynb".

+The data files used in this study are saved at Zenodo and can be accessed via the following DOI: https://doi.org/10.5281/zenodo.17960406

 ## LICENSE
 This project is licensed under the Apache License 2.0.
 See the LICENSE file for details.